 Bullies can spot the attempt of the victim to “laugh along with it” a mile away—the victim’s body language, eyes and mannerisms give off their distress like a neon sign.

 The only way this could ever stop the bullying is if the victim truly, intrinsically, sincerely was amused.

 And YES, this will take the mean kid by surprise and has the potential to close him or her down.

 But doggone it, nasty kids can also easily tell the difference between genuine amusement and a forced act by a stressed individual.

 Would you, as the parent, as the adult, follow your own advice if, every day on the job, coworkers ridiculed you for your body weight?

 “Hey fatty, where’s that report?
-I wanted that report an hour ago, you hippo.
+I wanted that report an hour ago!
 What’ve you been doing, stuffing your pig face with donuts all morning?”

 Maybe you have a scar from a horrible car accident that killed your best friend and they’re constantly pointing out how ugly it is.
 Would you simply laugh along with these workplace bullies?

 THINK good and hard before you tell a bullied child to “just laugh along with it.”
 Even if the “teasing” sounds insignificant.